SnS-Net/Network-Automation/README.md

-# System Administration & Network Automation Lab
+# System Administration & Networking Automation Lab

-Welcome to the Network Automation!
+Welcome!
 This repository is designed to provide hands-on experience for both network engineers and Linux system administrators in automating network device configuration and managing services on Linux servers using Python and Ansible.
 This is a lab you **MUST** build yourself.
  > #### **note:** This a work in progress IF your reading this note.

 ## Overview